 Founded by a Spanish wine dynasty, Marimar Estate is firmly rooted in Green Valley.
 Tucked into a lovely little corner of the AVA, Hartford Family Winery also pours Green Valley wines; DeLoach Vineyards is located east of the boundary, but is big on Green Valley wines.

-In Forestville, Atascadero Creek has a limited-production wine from a block of Pinot Noir carved out of a railroad yard that used to service a booming apple industry.
-To the west, Freeman Vineyard & Winery offers a quiet cave for contemplation of Pinot and Chardonnay amidst the redwood forest.
+On the outskirts of Sebastopol, Freeman Vineyard & Winery offers a quiet cave for contemplation of Pinot and Chardonnay amidst the redwood forest.

 Santa Rosa’s Donelan Family Wines makes intriguing Green Valley Syrah.